Merge Excel File Worksheet data with 'Convert XLS' from Softinterface. Combine Excel Files Easily.

 Copy To Same Range as the Original Worksheet should be chosen if you want to place the copied data in the same as it resides in the Original Sheet.

 Copy To Specified Range should be set selected if you want to specify exactly where the data will be placed.
 Specifying a single cell (i.e. "B10") will cause the data to be placed beginning at that cell.
 If you specify a smaller range than the copied range it will be truncated.
 Specifying a larger range than the copied range causes invalid data to be copied to the target sheet.
-Typical Excel syntax is acceptable.
+Normal Excel range syntax is acceptable.
 For example "A1:B10", "J5:K20", etc. If this parameter is blank, it is placed beginning at cell A1.

 Copy Below Last Used Cell can be used to append/concatenate data to the last used row.